 30 Minute Dinner Idea: Simple Goulash Recipe

-Doesn’t it look delicious?
+Doesn’t this quick goulash look delicious?
 While you can certainly use fresh tomatoes for this and shred your own cheese… I’m gonna be honest… I use cans of tomatoes and pre-shredded cheese.
 It just makes my life easier when we come home after a long day and are simply famished.
 That’s just what I look for in a 30 minute dinner.
 Quick dinner ideas are a must for busy moms!

 “Cheese in the goulash?” you might ask.
 Yes!
 Everything is better with cheese, in my opinion.
 But if you want something that’s more similar to classic goulash, skip the cheese, and focus on pasta, beef, tomatoes and spices.

 This section is meant to provide an overview of the ingredients required for the recipe.
 For specific amounts and instructions, please refer to the recipe card at the bottom of the post.

 - Ground Beef: The protein-packed base of this dish, providing a satisfying and filling meal.
 Use ground turkey if you’d like to cut down on the fat and calories.

 - Yellow Onion: Adds a depth of flavor and aroma to the dish.